fairyplace-mailer/botcat_chat/docs/spec.md

 - link to internal HTML transcript
 - link to internal PDF transcript
 - footer:
-  - “Email with conversation materials.
-Links are valid for 30 days”
+  - Email with conversation materials.
+Links are valid for 30 days
-  - “Sent by FairyPlace™ Mailer”
+  - Sent by FairyPlace2 Mailer

 ---